 - Increasing learning and teaching quality, innovation and capability

-- Developing and managing deep, productive and strategic local, national and international partnerships
+- Initiating, developing and managing deep, productive and strategic local, national and international partnerships

 - Collaborating with members of the University Executive to develop the University's vision and overseeing the implementation of university-wide strategy

 - Managing, coaching and setting the direction for the management team within the Faculty